After sending your job acceptance letter to your new employer, start thinking about how to say goodbye to your coworkers.

 1. Mention that you’re leaving and when your last day will be

-If you’re part of a team and other employees rely on you, it’s important to let them know when you’re leaving.
+If you’re part of a team and other employees rely on you, let them know when you’re leaving.
 This gives them time to prepare for your departure and resolve any final work-related matters.

 They’ll probably also want to know when your last day is so that they have a chance to reach out and say goodbye before you go.